cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-10-15-empirical–software–engineering-research-is-harder-than-you-think.md

 published: true
 ---

-You are a very talented researcher.
+Imagine you are a very talented computer science researcher.
-Perhaps you come from a popular field such as machine learning (ML) and have a ton of papers.
+Perhaps you come from a popular field such as machine learning (ML) and have a ton of papers and experience under your belt.
-But now, you have decided to expand your horizons and solve software engineering (SE) research problems.
+But now, you have decided to expand your horizons to solve software engineering (SE) research problems.
+In particular, you are interested in empirical SE research.
-Hence, you will collect and analyze empirical data about software for the following years.
+Hence, you will collect and analyze empirical data about software with the objective of obtaining useful knowledge for researchers and practitioners in the software engineering field.
-“This job is going to be a piece of cake,” you may think and even dare to say.
+“_This job is going to be a piece of cake_,” you might think and even dare to say.
 There is so much data available, and software is, after all, a language with a well-defined structure.
 Well... not really.
 Let me tell you why.